openstack-archive/nova-docker/README.rst

 Images may now be saved directly to Glance::

   $ docker pull busybox
-  $ docker save busybox | docker save busybox | openstack image create busybox --public --container-format docker --disk-format raw
+  $ docker save busybox | openstack image create busybox --public --container-format docker --disk-format raw

 **Note:** At present, only administrators should be allowed to manage images.
 With devstack you can make yourself administrator by sourcing openrc as::